VincentToups/emacs-utils/microstack.md

 What the hell is going on here?
 -------------------------------

+Lets take a more complex example than the ones above and read it out piece by piece, then discuss its stack language representation.

+    [d][@"}"=]U

+This piece of code reads "delete forward until you reach a }".
+How do I get that from the above?  `[d]` is a quotation, because it starts with `[` and ends with `]`.  `d` means "delete forward".
+So `[d]` pushes a quotation which, when called, deletes one character forward.

+Immediately after this quotation is another, `[@"}"=]`, which pushes the character under the cursor onto the stack (`@`), pushes "}", and then pushes the result of testing whether they are equal (`=`).
+Remember, this is just a quotation, so its just pushed onto the stack.
+Neither quote is evaluated yet.

+The next operand is `U`, which stands for `loop-until`, a stack word which executes the lower quotation until the upper quotation pushes a true onto the stack.  `Loop-unti` consumes the sentinal value on each loop.
+Putting all this together, we recover "delete forward until a }".

-Microstack takes a specially formatted string, parses it into a series of single-character "operands," numbers or strings and then passes that sequence through a translator which transforms symbols into stack-language words using a dictionary.
+In general, microstack takes a specially formatted string, parses it into a series of single-character "operands," numbers or strings and then passes that sequence through a translator which transforms symbols into stack-language words using a dictionary.
+Operands are single characters, strings are like Lisp strings, numbers like lisp numbers, and the only special syntax is `[]` for quotation.
+Everything inside a `[]` is compiled into a stack-quotation using the microstack compiler.

 The idea is to provide the most useful/common stack language words for text manipulation as single character operands, for brevity, while